-Canada’s Winter Olympics impact is truly global
+Olympic athletes with Canadian ties make a global impact in Pyeongchang

 So it didn't seem completely preposterous when he decided to seriously explore skiing for Eritrea at the 2012 Winter Youth Olympics.

 Eritrea had a National Olympic Committee, but no winter federation, nor licensing under the International Ski Federation.
 All of that had to be created for him; he remains Eritrea's sole registered winter athlete.
-In Pyeongchang, he will race the super G and alpine combined.
+In Pyeongchang, he will compete in giant slalom and slalom.

 His path has been an expensive one without the backing of a wealthy Olympic program like Canada's.
 Eritrea has provided little money; his family has been his main source of support, including the hundreds of toques with Eritrean colours knit by his mom.